 24 Hour Support

-Skilled Management Team
+Experienced Management Team

 Code of Conduct

-We have comprehensive emergency plans for volunteer safety in extreme situations, which have been designed by our in-country management team, approved to national standards and are updated regularly, with staff being briefed for such scenarios.
+We have comprehensive emergency plans for participant safety in extreme situations, which have been designed by our in-country management team, approved to national standards and are updated regularly, with staff being briefed for such scenarios.
 As an example of our response, in February 2016, Fiji experienced a rare cyclone (TC Winston), the first such incident in over 25 years.
 Our volunteers were based on Koro island.
-We were the first NGO in Fiji to make contact and land on the island (with our emergency plane response) and our volunteers were the first of 4,500 people to leave the island.
-All volunteers and leaders were kept safe and free from any injury.
+We were the first organisation in Fiji to make contact and land on the island (with our emergency plane response) and our volunteers were the first of 4,500 people to leave the island.
+All students and leaders were kept safe and free from any injury.
 We received heartfelt messages of thanks from grateful parents.

 Our ethos is ‘prevention is better than cure’.
 We provide health advice and information before departure and ensure participants are briefed for living in the specific conditions of their project, which may include basic sanitation facilities, drinking rain water and challenges of the heat and humidity of the tropics.
 Staff are available 24/7 to discuss any medical complaint, we have communication and carry extensive first aid supplies.
 We are usually less than 1 hour of the nearest medical facility and our staff are on hand to arrange road or boat transportation on your behalf if you require.
 We have excellent knowledge of local medical practitioners across our project destinations- from clinics, local doctors, dentists, and personal contacts with the best hospital care.
 For any cases of illness, however small, we can facilitate and be there with you.